This page describes how to configure DNS for Cloud Endpoints APIs

 .endpoints.PROJECT_ID.cloud.goog as the Endpoints service name.

-For convenience, the procedure refers to your gRPC API configuration file
+For convenience, the procedure refers to your gRPC service configuration file

 To configure DNS:

 endpointsfield to the file as shown in the following snippet:

 type: google.api.Service name: [API_NAME].endpoints.[PROJECT_ID].cloud.goog endpoints: - name: [API_NAME].endpoints.[PROJECT_ID].cloud.goog target: "[IP_ADDRESS]"

 Note that the

 namefield and the